 language.
 It works nicely with the Emacs editor, offers some nice

-features such as a powerful locals facility, and even has (the
+features such as input completion and history and a powerful locals

-beginnings of) a manual.
-Gforth employs traditional implementation
+facility, and it even has (the beginnings of) a manual.
+Gforth employs

 Gforth runs under Unix and DOS and should not be hard to port to other

 systems supported by GCC.
-This version has been tested on Linux (for
+This version has been tested successfully on

 Read INSTALL for installation instructions.
 Mail

 email@example.com if you have problems.
 To start

 the system, just say `gforth' (after installing it).

 You can find new versions of Gforth at

 This site will also contain binary distributions of Gforth for some